michaelficarra/FunctionalJS/README.md

 	});

 ### getOrigin ⇒ function(\*arg)
-*Note: All Function instance methods defined in FunctionTools that return a function use `wrap` to create it; you should, too!*
+*Note: All Function instance methods defined in FunctionalJS that return a function use `wrap` to create it; you should, too!*
 When called on functions passed through `wrap`, `getOrigin` returns the value returned when `getOrigin` is applied to the function on which `wrap` was originally called.
 Otherwise, `getOrigin` acts like `Function.context` and